Neetre/NASA_IMG/README.md

 ## Description

 This is a simple web application that uses the NASA API to display images from the NASA database.
+The application is built using Python and the Gradio library.
 The interface has 3 tabs:

 - The first tab gets you a random image or more from the NASA database.
 - The second tab gets you some data about the asteroids that are near the Earth.

 ## Requirements

+NASA API key: You need to have a NASA API key to run this project.
+You can get one from the [NASA API website](https://api.nasa.gov/)

 python >= 3.9